Projects

 I took a cheap toy traffic light and turned it into a WiFi-connected indicator.
 It can be used e.g. to show status of a Jenkins build.
 In this project I used the ubiquitous ESP8266 WiFi module.
 The firmware is based on MongooseOS.

-Kamaji Quiz Game Controller
+Kamaji Quiz Game System

 I worked on this project with a few friends.
 We designed several versions of the device and built around a dozen of units.